 Hawes, N.; Klenk, M.; Lockwood, K.; Horn, G.; Kelleher, J. Towards a cognitive system that can recognize spatial regions based on context.
-26th AAAI Conference on Artificial Intelligence Conference (AAAI-12); 2012 July 22-26; Toronto, ON, Canada.
+Association for the Advancement of Artificial Intelligence Conference (AAAI-12); 2012 July 22-26; Toronto, ON, Canada.